sanyacastor/sam-hopkins-11ty/src/projects/the-ministry-of-plastic-touring-exhibition.md

 ---
 id: 5k6ZtGffYD1VDZ48ehPC1
 title: The Ministry of Plastic (touring exhibition)
+customTitle: The Rubbish Companion - Introduction by Omer J. Groves of the Plastic Harvesters Union
 dates: "2017 "
 link: https://www.strzelecki-books.com/texte/store-produkte-texte/
 cardDescription: An installation that stages a future in which there is no more